mmolosay/StringAnnotations/README.md

 It parses passed annotation of some annotated string, along with its arguments, into span.

 > **Note**
-> Note: Although `AnnotationProcessor` may be implemented directly, author recommends to use either [AbstractAnnotationProcessor](string-annotations/common/shared/src/main/java/com/mmolosay/stringannotations/processor/AbstractAnnotationProcessor.kt) or one of the artifact-oriented builder functions (like [ComposeAnnotationProcessor](string-annotations/compose/src/main/java/com/mmolosay/stringannotations/compose/processor/Processors.kt#L56) for Compose UI), since they incapsulate a lot of annotation parsing logic and make implementing custom annnotation types easier.
+> Although `AnnotationProcessor` may be implemented directly, author recommends to use either [AbstractAnnotationProcessor](string-annotations/common/shared/src/main/java/com/mmolosay/stringannotations/processor/AbstractAnnotationProcessor.kt) or one of the artifact-oriented builder functions (like [ComposeAnnotationProcessor](string-annotations/compose/src/main/java/com/mmolosay/stringannotations/compose/processor/Processors.kt#L56) for Compose UI), since they incapsulate a lot of annotation parsing logic and make implementing custom annnotation types easier.

 Annotations